A14m0/Command-Control_Fiddling/README.md

 things you must define in order for the server to use your custom program.
 ### Modules
 Modules are single-shot programs that are executed on the server and run in a separate thread.
-In addition to the two previous global variables that are required in both modules and transports, you must define a void function named "entrypoint" (no quotes, I think you get the point).
+In addition to the three previous global variables that are required in both modules and transports, you must define a void function named "entrypoint" (no quotes, I think you get the point).
 This will be the equivalent of the "main" function of a normal C/C++ program.
 Any other included functions